ryan321/aisecretkeeper/README.md

 # AI Secret Keeper

+Can ChatGPT keep a secret?
 This is the question that started this challenge.
 If ChatGPT knew a secret, would it reveal it to the user?
 Could instructions be crafted to it to prevent it from ever revealing the secret?

 ## Custom GPTs